cpuheater/akka-http-react-starter-app/README.md

 # akka-http-react-starter-app
-A starter application with akka-http and react
+A starter application with akka-http written in scala and react